 Africa is still thirsting for good runway photographers.
-The problem with most of the photographers is despite the talents in creating good images and playing around with photoshop and colours, most are still yet to grasp onto understanding fashion photography.
+The problem with most of the photographers is despite their talents in creating good images and playing around with photoshop and colors, most are still yet to grasp onto understanding fashion photography.
 Where most fall short is instead of looking for inspiration internationally, most of them just look at the one known photographer in their country and try to emulate everything he or she does and this extends to more than just runway photography.

 It’s very simple, all photographers need to do at a fashion show is focus on one main point of the runway, preferably a point where the model will be in walking motion, find something to mark that point, and every time the model reaches this point, you snap as much as possible to get a variation of leg positions, of which afterwards you can select the best image from the lot, or try to match as many as possible.

-Fashion shows are not concerts, we do not need multiple angles of the figures on the runway, we are not trying to capture an atmosphere, we are not excited about the gap in the models teeth, we are looking for the next dress we want to buy or admire.
-It is already difficult as it is that in most cases there are all sorts of variations in the models on African runways, the least one can do is make it easy to analyse the fashion.
+Fashion shows are not concerts, we do not need multiple angles of the figures on the runway, we are not trying to capture an atmosphere, we are not excited about the gap in the model’s teeth, we are looking for the next dress we want to buy or admire.
+It is already difficult as it is that in most cases there are all sorts of variations in the models on African runways, the least one can do is make it easy to analyze the fashion.

 So if you are a runway photographer and you are shooting for a client/director who has not taught you this, or a designer showcasing, or a fashion show organiser, or even just an event organizer holding a fashion show segment be sure to demand a study capture of images from your photographers.